MitocGroup/terraform-aws-landing-zone/README.md

 Based on the user access architecture, here below are currently available components:
 1. Coming soon ...

+> NOTE: This solution is relying on cross-account role called `OrganizationAccountAccessRole`.
+Follow [this link](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_create-cross-account-role) to learn more and/or create missing IAM role(s)...

 <br clear="right" />

 ### Monitoring and Notifications